Skip to content

 export default CONSTANTS;

-At first, you import the Meteor Admin SDK's cms object, used for cms.registerCmsElement to register a new element.
+At first, you import the Meteor Admin SDK's CMS object used for cms.registerCmsElement to register a new element.

 That is all about what is required to register your CMS element.
 As a best practice, it is recommended to create a constant for the CMS element name and the publishing key.
 This makes it easier to maintain and keep track of changes.
 The publishing key can be predefined since the name must be a combination of CMS element name and the __config-element suffix as shown above.